29jm/29jm.github.io/_posts/2019-09-29-userspace.markdown

 copied to physical memory, the page directory suffices to reference it; physical memory never moves.
 We only keep track of the size occupied by the code and stack, though I haven't made these things dynamic yet, both are 4 MiB pages.
-The execution context consists of basically one thing: the process' registers, to the surprise of no one who has written assembly before.
+The execution context consists of basically one thing: the process's registers, to the surprise of no one who's written assembly before.
 Indeed, registers do not only include working registers like `eax` et al, there's also `eip` storing the address of the next instruction to be executed, `esp` storing the stack pointer, `eflags`...
-The page directory can be considered context too, of course, as it may hold dynamically allocated memory (not yet implemented).
+The page directory can be considered context too, as it may hold dynamically allocated memory (not yet implemented).

 ## Let's switch to it

-So starting a process in usermode is simply a matter of switching to a correctly setup page directory, and pointing `eip` and `esp` to the right place!
+With that said, starting a process in usermode is simply a matter of switching to a correctly setup page directory, and pointing `eip` and `esp` to the right place!
 And resuming an interrupted process is the same, but restoring registers beforehand.
-The way to do these things is a bit convoluted though, as we need to `iret` (aka interrupt return) to our code, we can't just jump to it, the reason being that we need to change priviledge level (from 0 to 3).
+The way to do these things is a bit convoluted though, as we need to `iret` (aka interrupt return) to our code, we can't just jump to it, the reason being that we need to change privilege level (from 0 to 3).

 ## Getting control back

-But how do we get back to kernel mode execution once we've made the jump?
-The answer is twofolds: through syscalls and scheduling - interrupts in both cases.
+How do we get back to kernel mode execution once we've made the jump?
+The answer is twofold: through syscalls and scheduling - interrupts in both cases.
-Because right now scheduling is handled though syscalls in SnowflakeOS, I'll only describe them.
-In SnowflakeOS, calling `int $48` with `eax` set to `n` will trigger the `n`th interrupt: process execution stops, priviledge changes to 0 and the execution resumes in the syscall handler.
-Because the kernel is mapped into our process' address space, no page directory switch is needed here.
-However, one thing needs to be changed, and it's the stack: we can't just pollute the process' stack, and `x86` gives us (forces us to use) a mechanism to switch stack as part of the jump to ring 0.
-So what's usually done, and what I did is allocating memory for a kernel stack per process, and before switching to the execution of that process, setting the "stack-to-be-switched-to" variable (in the `GDT`) to that stack.
+Because right now scheduling is handled though syscalls in SnowflakeOS, I'll describe only those.
+In our kernel, calling `int $48` with `eax` set to `n` triggers the `n`th interrupt: process execution stops, privilege changes to 0 and execution then resumes in the syscall handler.
+Because the kernel is mapped into our process's address space, no page directory switch is needed here.
+However, one thing needs to be changed, and it's the stack: we can't just pollute the process's stack, and `x86` gives us (forces us to use) a mechanism to switch stack as part of the jump to ring 0.
+So what's usually done, and what I did is allocating memory for a kernel stack per process, and before switching to the execution of that process, setting the "stack-to-be-switched-to" variable (in the `TSS`, a `GDT` entry) to that stack.
 Right now syscall `0` is `yield`, and it switches execution to the process pointed to by the `next` pointer in the `process_t` structure.
 It's cooperative multitasking, preemptive will come later.